 The configuration file is automatically checked and applied when Power Manager’s Scheduler is launched.
 This normally occurs when the Mac is powered on or restarted.

 To avoid needing to restart the Mac each time the configuration file is updated, Power Manager’s Scheduler supports a manual alternative.

 The Scheduler can be asked to check the configuration file by sending a Hang Up (HUP) signal.
 HUP is a UNIX signal.
 On receiving a HUP signal, the Scheduler will check the configuration file for changes, and apply the contents if appropriate.

 Below is a shell command for sending a Hang Up (HUP) signal to the

 sudo killall -HUP uk.co.dssw.powermanager.pmd

-We use the HUP signal method to create configuration installers that do not need a restart.
+We support this method to create configuration only installers that do not need a restart.

 The configuration file is binary or XML Property List formatted.
 The file’s root object must be an array.

 The array contains dictionary items.
 Each dictionary item represents an API request.